 A Call to Action

-Over the past year, Behavioral Health Action — a coalition of more than 50 statewide organizations united to raise awareness about behavioral health issues in California — has been working to develop a model for behavioral health in California.
+In 2021 Behavioral Health Action — a coalition of more than 50 statewide organizations united to raise awareness about behavioral health issues in California — worked to develop a model for behavioral health in California.
 As this report was prepared for release in early 2020, COVID-19 changed the world.
 It exacerbated behavioral health challenges by creating new obstacles for those already in distress and increased the ranks of those who need care.

 Economic insecurity, social isolation, health concerns, the strain of caring for others or working on the front lines — all have taken their toll.
 Behavioral health care needs have never been greater – for health care workers, families and children, and those in ethnic and minority communities that have been disproportionately hard hit by the COVID-19 public health emergency.
 Consider: